J-Montgomery/rfloat/README.md

 - Clang produces unnecessary moves on x64.
 - Due to [GCC Issue #71246](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71246), there may be issues with certain combinations of compiler flags and platforms that have not been detected despite extensive testing.

-Unidentified reproducibility issues are considered bugs, please report them.
-The following reproducibility issues are known to occur:
+The following list is all known reproducibility issues:

 - LLVM does not propagate NaN payloads according to IEEE754.
+    - This is documented, intended behavior by the LLVM project
-- Clang targeting PPC64el with `-ffast-math` generates non-IEEE754 compliant `sqrt()` implementation.
+- Clang targeting PPC64el with `-ffast-math` generates a non-IEEE754 compliant `sqrt()` implementation.
 See [`ppc64el.SqrtRoundingBug`](src/compiler_bug_tests.cpp) test case for details.
+    - **rfloat** disables `std::sqrt` overloads for PPC64el systems by default.

+Unidentified reproducibility issues are considered bugs, please report them.

 ## Benchmarks